Pentagon military analyst program: Impact and response

 CBS, NBC, and Fox did not comment on the involvement of their analysts.
 With the exception of two mentions on PBS, there has been a de facto blackout of this story by the networks.

 The Times itself published "at least" nine op-eds by the analysts.
 Andrew Rosenthal, editorial page editor of the Times, said that none of the op-ed's dealt specifically with assessments of the war or any specific business entities with which the author had ties.
 The Pentagon also helped two of the retired commanders write an article in The Wall Street Journal, "forwarded talking points and statistics to rebut the notion" of a spreading "General's revolt" against Donald Rumsfeld in April 2006 (q.v.).

 Katrina vanden Heuvel, editor of the progressive publication The Nation, urged the U.S. Congress to investigate the program, and Free Press launched an online petition also supporting such an investigation.

 On 23 April 2008, Carl Levin, chair of the US Senate Armed Services Committee, asked the Pentagon to investigate the practice.

-The following day, 24 April 2008, 24 April, Rep. Rosa DeLauro (D-Conn.) sent letters to five network executives.
-Only ABC and CNN have responded so far.
+The following day, 24 April 2008, Representative Rosa DeLauro (D-Conn.) sent letters to five network executives.
+Only ABC and CNN responded.

 On 6 May 2008, DeLauro sent a letter together with John Dingell (D-Mich.) to Federal Communications Commission Chairman Kevin J. Martin "urging an investigation of the Pentagon's propaganda program" to determine if the networks or analysts violated federal law.

-Furthermore, Sens.
-John Kerry (D-Mass.) and Russ Feingold (D-Wis.) have written to Congress's investigative arm, the Government Accountability Office (GAO).
+Furthermore, Senators John Kerry (D-Mass.) and Russ Feingold (D-Wis.) wrote to Congress's investigative arm, the Government Accountability Office (GAO).

 On 22 May 2008, the House passed an amendment to the annual military authorization bill that would mandate investigations of the program by both the inspector general's office at the Defense Department and the GAO.

 The inspector general's office announced that it would investigate the matter, whereas the GAO announced that it had already begun doing so.